-The collaboration with Sanford Burnham Prebys is funded by a partnership among the Mayo Clinic Research Committee, CCaTS, Mayo Clinic Center for Individualized Medicine, Mayo Clinic Cancer Center and Mayo Clinic Center for Regenerative Medicine.
+The collaboration with Sanford Burnham Prebys is funded by a partnership among the Mayo Clinic Research Committee, CCaTS, Mayo Clinic Center for Individualized Medicine, Mayo Clinic Comprehensive Cancer Center and Mayo Clinic Center for Regenerative Biotherapeutics.

 For more information about this collaboration, read "Mayo Clinic plugs into drug discovery" in Discovery's Edge, Mayo's online research magazine.